mikelemilia/ped-conformational-analysis/README.md

 or `data/ped-features` folders (respectively for the first or second task, calculated during a previous code run), every feature will be loaded from those files, instead of being recomputed from scratch.

-To make the output files more understandable, we decided to map each set of features extracted during the analysis in a single row, applying a one to one policy.
+To make the output files more understandable, when the set of features is computed, we decided to map each of them in a single row, applying a one to one policy.
 Clearly, this decision required some additions to each row: